Assessment and diagnosis

 Exam Access Arrangements Form 8

-The type of access arrangement will very much depend upon the results of testing, history, interview with the young person and their normal method of working.
-This will be undertaken by an educational psychologist.
-The psychologist can recommend a variety of adjustments such as, extra time, the use of a scribe, the transcription of the candidates script, use of a computer if this is the candidates main method of recording at school/college etc. The aim is to allow, as far as is possible, a fair and level playing field for the candidate to operate on, without giving them unfair advantage.
+A full SpLD assessment will give much more information than an access arrangement assessment, and may pick up more subtle difficulties or identify ways of working which could be missed in a quick access arrangement assessment.
+The assessor can recommend a variety of adjustments such as, extra time, the use of a scribe, the transcription of the candidates script, use of a computer if this is the candidates main method of recording at school/college etc. The aim is to allow, as far as is possible, a fair and level playing field for the candidate to operate on, without giving them unfair advantage.

 Dyslexia Checklist

-Seek advice from an educational psychologist.
+Seek advice from an assessor.

 1. Dyslexia checklist